raynardzxc/cdt-1d/README.md

 `def display_gameover()`

-The game over screen is designed using create_text() under this function.
+The game over screen is designed using create_text() and font,fill,text parameters under this function.

 ---